-All teams will receive a 90-minute practice on the day before the first-round game.
+All teams will receive a 75-minute practice on the day before the first-round game.
 The host institution, with approval from the NCAA, will determine the practice times, and the team traveling the farthest away will have the first choice on times, followed by the second visiting team.
-The host must use designated practice time that is still remaining.
+The host must use the designated practice time that is still remaining.
 Teams are limited to the time that they are scheduled.
+If hosting, provide as many options as possible to accommodate any schedule conflicts.
 The host institution is required to provide one set of goal cages for each team on the practice field and is urged to provide two (and creases, if possible).

-No shootaround will be permitted, with the exception of championship game day.
+No shootaround will be permitted.